Becoming parents is an exhilarating journey, to say the least.

 So, once you’re pregnant with twins, what else can you do to prepare for their arrival?

-Well, to help you stay organized and ensure that you’re well-prepared, here are a few important things to start thinking about as you embark on your twin journey.
+Well, to help you stay organized and ensure that you’re well-prepared, here’s everything you’ll need before your twosome arrives.

 During the newborn stage (and, for many twin moms, the first 6 months) it’s important to have an adult in the room with the babies while sleeping at night, if you’re planning to have them in cribs or bassinets.
 [12]